 Rutgers Academic Building

-Rutgers’ newest academic building, and the first academic building to be constructed on the College Avenue campus since 1961, opened for classes and lectures on Tuesday, September 6, 2016.
+Rutgers’ newest academic building, and the first such building to be constructed on the College Avenue campus since 1961, opened for classes and lectures on Tuesday, September 6, 2016.

 This state-of-the-art, classically designed, 200,000 square foot academic facility features modern lecture halls, large and small classrooms, informal learning spaces, and faculty offices and conference spaces.
 Located in the heart of Rutgers’ main College Avenue campus, the brick and limestone building provides a distinctive silhouette at the north end of Voorhees Mall.
-With a seating capacity of 2,500 the new facility will see 20,000 students passing through its halls each day.
+With a seating capacity of 2,500, this facility sees 20,000 students passing through its halls each day.

-The technology-rich environment of the new academic building introduces tomorrow’s teaching classrooms to Rutgers, and includes Active Learning Classrooms, tech labs with high-end printers, teaching walls, turnable lecture hall seating, white wall dividers, and other advanced components for modern, interactive teaching and learning opportunities.
+The technology-rich environment of the RAB introduces tomorrow’s teaching classrooms to Rutgers, and includes Active Learning Classrooms, tech labs with high-end printers, teaching walls, turnable lecture hall seating, white wall dividers, and other advanced components for modern, interactive teaching and learning opportunities.